robgaston/osgw/index.md

 ## Ex.
 2: Loading and querying Geospatial data with PostGIS

-On your laptop, please do the following:

-1. download the countries and places shapefiles from Natural Earth
+1. download the countries and places shapefiles from [Natural Earth](http://www.naturalearthdata.com/downloads/10m-cultural-vectors)

 1. using `shp2pgsql`, load these two shapefiles into PostgreSQL